Q2 slots filling fast

 Head of Performance

 "Data-driven marketing" is one of the most misused phrases in business.
-Most teams claiming to be data-driven actually look at vanity metrics weekly and make decisions on intuition.
+Most teams claiming to be data-driven actually look at metrics that don't move revenue weekly and make decisions on intuition.
 True data-driven marketing is rarer and more rigorous than the term suggests.
 Here is what it actually requires.

 What data-driven marketing is NOT